benoitballester/Pol2Atlas/rerun_all/README.md

 # Compute PCA with optimal number of components
 decomp = rnaseqFuncs.permutationPA_PCA(residuals[:, hv], mincomp=2)
 ```
-Alternatively you can also use deviance residuals which appear to work slightly better for small sample sizes or very small counts, but in that case it is recommended to skip hv gene/probe selection and rescale PCA components to unit variance.
+Alternatively you can also use deviance residuals which appear to work slightly better for small sample sizes or very small counts, but in that case we recommend to skip hv gene/probe selection and rescale PCA components to unit variance.
 ```python
 import rnaseqFuncs
 # Filter genes/probes without at least one read in at least 3 samples